projectcalico/calico/master/getting-started/kubernetes/managed-public-cloud/gke.md

 ### Value

 GKE has built-in support for Calico, providing a robust implementation of the full Kubernetes Network Policy API.
-GKE users wanting to go beyond Kubernetes network policy capabilities, can make full use of the Calico Network Policy API.
+GKE users wanting to go beyond Kubernetes network policy capabilities can make full use of the Calico Network Policy API.

 ### How to